York East (provincial electoral district): Boundaries

-In 1867, the County of York was subdivided into four ridings, York East, York North, York South, and York West.
+In 1867, the County of York was subdivided into three ridings, York East, York North, and York West.
 York East consisted of the townships of Markham, Scarborough, and any areas east of Yonge Street excluding the city of Toronto.
 It also included the village of Yorkville.
 These boundaries coincided with the Federal riding of the same name.
 In 1874, the village of Richmond Hill was removed.
 In 1885, Richmond Hill was added back.

 In 1926 portions of the riding were lost to the new ridings of Eglinton and Beaches.
 This reflected changes to the boundaries of the city of Toronto.

 In 1955, following the incorporation of Metropolitan Toronto, Scarborough Township was separated and York Scarborough became a separate riding.
 Eight years later, that riding was divided into four further separate ridings.

 By 1963, the boundaries had been reduced to encompass a portion of territory within the bounds of Metro Toronto.
 This consisted of the area South of Steeles Avenue East, west of Victoria Park Avenue and east of Yonge Street, excluding the area within the old city of Toronto.

-In 1967, the riding was subdivided into three parts.
+Also in 1963, the riding was subdivided into three parts.
 The northern portion became the new riding of York Mills, the middle portion became the riding of Don Mills and the southern portion retained the name York East.

 Except for minor boundary changes, the riding stayed much the same until it was dissolved in 1999.